2025 retirement contribution limits

 Contributions are made through payroll deductions.

-• solo 401(k)
+• Solo 401(k)

-A solo 401(k) or Individual 401(k) is a retirement plan designed for business owners with no full-time employees, except for a spouse who also earns income from the business.
+A Solo 401(k) or Individual 401(k) is a retirement plan designed for business owners with no full-time employees, except for a spouse who also earns income from the business.
 It is also known as a one-participant 401(k), individual 401(k), or self-employed 401(k).

 Solo 401(k)s may make two types of contributions, allowing for a much higher total contribution limit than a SEP IRA.